ancientpathsio/ancientpaths/docs/guidebook.md

 - [Impact Video Ministries](https://www.youtube.com/@ImpactVideoMinistries/playlists) I recently discovered this resource.
 Amazing how so many topics he did applies to what men dealing with sexual issues.
 Straight forward.
 - [How to Study the Bible and Journaling](https://www.tvcresources.net/wp-content/uploads/2020/02/201006260900FMWC22ATAAA_MattChandlerJoshPatterson_SaturdaySeminar-HowToStudyTheBible.mp3) A literal Master Class by Matt Chandler.
 This is where many men trapped in lust have problems with.
 This is a separate exercise by itself as it is vitally important.
 For exercise 1, you do not need to listen to this teaching, just know it’s coming.

 The following are the cheapest and best resources I have found for their respective topics.
-Each one is a separate exercise on this channel, and some can be acquired free:
+Each one is a separate exercise in this guidebook, and some can be acquired free:

-- [“Godliness Through Discipline”](https://www.christianbook.com/godliness-through-discipline-jay-adams/9780875520216/pd/5520219?event=BRSRCG|PSEN) by Dr. Jay E Adams is going to address one area because so many men fail at putting sexual sin to death: they simply were never trained to have the discipline to fight.
+- [“Godliness Through Discipline”](https://www.christianbook.com/godliness-through-discipline-jay-adams/9780875520216/pd/5520219?event=BRSRCG|PSEN) by Dr. Jay E Adams is going to address one specific area because so many men fail at putting sexual sin to death: they simply were never trained to have the discipline to fight.
 This must be rectified first.
 Christ doesn’t want “vulnerable” men in his service.
 He wants steadfast men who are warriors.
 That doesn’t happen without discipline.
 - ["What is Repentance?](https://www.christianbook.com/what-is-repentance-r-c-sproul/9781642890532/pd/890532?event=BRSRCG|PSEN) by RC Sproul, will settle the issue on a poorly taught subject in churches today.
 He will define it, show the picture, model, and regeneration of repentance.
 For $3.00 and 37 pages, you will understand what it means, and you will use it to guide you in this battle.
 - [“Praying the Bible”](https://www.christianbook.com/praying-the-bible-donald-whitney/9781433547843/pd/547843?event=BRSRCG|PSEN) by Donald Whitney, will restructure your prayer life like you never thought possible.
 It is a game-changer.
 I get more comments from brothers about this book than any other resource.
 Is $10.00 worth it to you to have a vibrant transformative prayer life?
 If you can’t afford it, I’ll buy it for you.
 Yeah, it’s that good.
 - [“The Mortification of Sin”](https://www.christianbook.com/the-mortification-of-sin/john-owen/9781800402683/pd/0402683?event=BRSRCG|PSEN) by John Owen, gets down to the nitty-gritty and reveals what most sin-soaked men missed in their Christian education, largely because the churches fail to teach.
-This is a classic and being discipled by a pastor from the year 1536 is worth the price of admission.
-You can get this book [FREE](https://librivox.org/the-mortification-of-sin-in-believers-by-john-owen/) in the audio form online, but I highly recommend the hard cover as you will keep referring to it.
+This is a classic, and being discipled by a pastor from the year 1536 is worth the price of admission.
+You can get this book for [FREE](https://librivox.org/the-mortification-of-sin-in-believers-by-john-owen/) in audio format online, but I highly recommend purchasing a hard cover copy as you will keep referring to it.

 **SELF-EXAMINATION:**